This page describes an 8-mile loop beginning and ending in Newton Centre. It covers both

 Despite the sound barrier installed in 2010, noise from I-95 is a distraction.

 Follow the trail into the woods.
 It’s impossible to get lost here, since the Charles River is never far from the road.
 Your goal is to keep walking south, between river and road.

 A short side trail needs to a nice spot on the river.

 Several small bridges cross wet areas.

 The trail climbs to rejoin Quinobequin Road.
-As you climb the guardrail, watch for traffic coming from the left.
+After this photo was taken, an opening has been made in the guardrail.
+But watch for traffic coming from the left.
 Turn right.

 At Route 9, our route walks under the road and then turns right to explore Echo Bridge and Hemlock Gorge, which begins just on the other side of the Route 9 underpass.
 If you don’t have time for this exploration, the route returns to this point in a bit, and walks up the hill on the sidewalk on the north side of Route 9.

 Walk under Route 9, and turn right onto the sidewalk of the frontage road.

 Walk past the spillway that was rebuilt in 2012.